Skip to content

 mkdocs serve

-Visit http://127.0.0.1:8000 to view the documentation locally.
+The mkdocs serve command will provide you with link http://127.0.0.1:8000 to view the documentation locally.

 Writing Documentation